awsdocs/iam-user-guide/doc_source/list_awsappmeshpreview.md

-# Actions, Resources, and Condition Keys for The prview channel for upcoming AWS App Mesh features<a name="list_theprviewchannelforupcomingawsappmeshfeatures"></a>
+# Actions, Resources, and Condition Keys for AWS App Mesh Preview<a name="list_awsappmeshpreview"></a>

-The prview channel for upcoming AWS App Mesh features \(service prefix: `appmesh-preview`\) provides the following service\-specific resources, actions, and condition context keys for use in IAM permission policies\.
+AWS App Mesh Preview \(service prefix: `appmesh-preview`\) provides the following service\-specific resources, actions, and condition context keys for use in IAM permission policies\.

 References:
 + Learn how to [configure this service](https://docs.aws.amazon.com/app-mesh/latest/userguide/)\.